mathiasgrimm/arraypath/README.md

 ```

-By using the default alias (A) you get the benefits of the ide auto-completion

 A good place to register the class alias is in any bootstrap file like a Service Provider or initialisation script

 Example 1 (Get)
 ---------